You and I have one common goal.

 Because I have it too.

-This is the double-edged sword we have.
+This is the double-edged sword we own.

 - Trying new themes and designs